Want to Try Yoga? Top 11 Yoga Classes in Byron Bay

 If you plan to visit Byron Bay this summer and want to try out some of the many yoga classes in the area, book your accommodation at Broken Head Holiday Park so you can stay in the Zen zone – peace, quiet and the great outdoors.

 Our beach-front location will provide an excellent place to return to after you attend any Byron Bay yoga class – finish the day out with a quiet walk on the beach or have dinner with your partner on the beach to make for a peaceful (and romantic) evening.

 We know that part of going on holiday is also enjoying good food.
-However, if you’re interested in yoga, then you probably tend to look for a healthy selection of food.
+However, if you’re interested in yoga, you probably tend to look for a healthy food selection.
 Check out our post on vegan and vegetarian restaurants in Byron Bay:

 Staying at Byron Bay budget accommodation, such as Broken Head Holiday Park, for your holiday provides access to camp facilities as well.
 We have powered or unpowered camping sites, plus beach huts and beach shacks that sleep two to four people.
 Book now to stay at Broken Head Holiday Park and save a few extra bucks for trying out several of these awesome yoga classes!